 Humanistic approaches require seeing the innate worth in all people.
 We work through empathy, positive regard, therapeutic alliances, and building safe relationships with both our clients and their families.
-We find the best modalities for these aims are Emotion-Focused Therapy (EFT) and Inner Child concepts, which allow us to get to the root of the causes of addiction.
-Further, evidence-based practices such as Narrative Therapy, Dialectal Behavior Therapy (DBT), and Acceptance and Commitment Therapy (ACT) allow us to help our clients separate themselves from their problems, negative thoughts, and uncomfortable emotions.
-Such interventions help people gain clearer understanding of their innate strengths while realizing they are not as broken as they may think they are.
+Our evidence-based practices, including Emotion Focused Therapy, Narrative Therapy, Cognitive Behavior Therapy, Dialectical Behavior Therapy, and Acceptance and Commitment Therapy, help patients separate themselves from their problems and negative thoughts, and develop the skills they need to minimize their challenges.

-Look, in order for the steps to work, you must (a) finish the steps with a sponsor (b) sponsor someone, and (c) practice the principles in all your affairs.
-However, this doesn’t happen by Balance House or any other program requiring you to “work the program”.
-In fact, making the steps a line item to be checked off for a higher level and more privileges actually bastardizes the process.
+To make the steps work, one must (a) finish all the steps with a sponsor, (b) sponsor someone else, and (c) practice the principles in all aspects of their life.
+We cannot require anyone to “work the program,” but we can encourage them to attend meetings and hold them accountable for their recovery.
+In fact, making the steps a line item to be checked off for a higher level and more privileges actually degrades the process.
 You must pour your heart and soul into the steps while taking the suggestions of your sponsor, going to meetings, and actually trusting the process.
 Doing this ensures longevity in recovery…but let us not confuse: It is attraction, NOT promotion.
-We will get you to meetings every day and we will hold you accountable to your word, but we will not be calling your sponsor asking why you aren’t done with your fifth step.
-That, fortunately, is between you and your sponsor.
-We love AA so much we refuse to make it a part of our curriculum—as Bill and Dr. Bob would have wanted.
+We will get our clients to meetings and hold them accountable to their word.
+We will not; however, be calling their sponsor to check on their progress.
+We refuse to make AA a requirement of our program, as Bill and Dr. Bob would have wanted.

-You might disagree with this and assume that without AA being a requirement of our program, no one gets sponsors, goes to meetings, or does the steps.
+Some may disagree with this and assume that without AA being a requirement of our program, no one gets sponsors, goes to meetings, or does the steps.
 Nothing, absolutely nothing could be farther from the truth.
-Some refuse, but overwhelmingly our residents are highly involved within AA and other sister organizations.
-I will remind you that the first tenet of all 12-Step programs is “To Thine Own Self Be True”.
-All we care about is honesty to yourself and the rest will be taken care of.
+Some clients refuse, but overwhelmingly our guys are highly involved within AA and other sister organizations.
+We believe that if our clients are honest with themselves, they will be able to find their way in recovery.
+The first tenet of all 12-Step programs is “To Thine Own Self Be True.”
+We care about our clients’ honesty and believe that the rest will fall into place.